Why We All Need an Editor

 I’m talking about my editors.

-Outside of the publishing world, few people understand what editors actually do or how important they are to the writing process, but my editors have been lifesavers and life-givers throughout my career.
+Outside of the publishing world, few people understand what editors actually do or how important they are to the writing process, but my editors and early readers have been lifesavers and life-givers throughout my career.
 They are some of the most encouraging, insightful, patient, and selfless people I’ve ever had the privilege of working with.
-I’m looking at you Lia Martin, Molly Law, Shelley Tanaka, Rita Williams-Garcia, Martin Leavitt, and Tim Wynne-Jones.
+I’m looking at you Andy Hawksworth, Jack Gilbert, Lia Martin, Molly Law, Shelley Tanaka, Rita Williams-Garcia, Martin Leavitt, and Tim Wynne-Jones.

-Unfortunately, a lot of people have this weird perception of editors being judgmental, nitpicky, cynical, grammar Nazis who only became editors because they failed at being writers.
-And in their cynicism, these same editors, like disgruntled English teachers or prickly old librarians, take delight in pointing out mistakes in other peoples’ writing, relishing any opportunity to belittle writers for their typos and bad grammar.
+Unfortunately, a lot of people have this weird perception of editors being judgmental, cynical, grammar Nazis who only became editors because they failed at being writers.
+And in their cynicism, these same editors, like disgruntled English teachers or prickly old librarians, take delight in pointing out mistakes in other peoples’ writing, relishing any opportunity to belittle writers for their weaknesses.

 Can I just say, this has never been my experience!